-The current medium to long term outlook for the broader graphite concentrates market is one of escalating demand and a looming supply deficit.
-This is driven in particular by the use in the fast-growing EV battery and stationary power storage sectors of the natural fine flake form of graphite.
-Kambale graphite is primarily of this type.
+The current medium to long term outlook for the broader natural fine flake concentrate market is one of escalating demand and a looming supply deficit.
+This is driven in particular by its use in the fast-growing EV battery and stationary power storage sectors.
+Kambale graphite is primarily fine flake.
 At present, there is no viable, high-volume substitute for graphite whether that be natural flake or its synthetically manufactured form which involves a considerably more costly and higher CO2 generating process.
 Given the wide variety of uses and required specifications and volumes, the market and pricing for graphite is very opaque.